BlanketSet -- A clinical real-world in-bed action recognition and qualitative semi-synchronised MoCap dataset: Results

 Following the methods described previously, an action recognition dataset was acquired with 8 movement sequences being performed in a hospital bed by 14 participants, with 3 levels of blanket occlusion, various blankets, and at different speeds; it also includes recordings of participants with and without masks.

-Videos from BlanketSet were used to qualitatively evaluate the pipeline implemented in \cite{blanketgen}.
-Table \ref{tab:qualitativeselect} describes which recordings were used for the survey as well as the average rating each recording got when annotated with either model, rounded to two decimal cases.
+Videos from BlanketSet were used to evaluate the pipeline implemented in \cite{blanketgen}.
+Table \ref{tab:qualitativeselect} describes which recordings were used for the survey as well as the average and standard deviation of the ratings each recording got when annotated with either model, rounded to two decimal cases.

 As expected, the determining factor for the quality of the annotations was the blanket initial position (BIP); table \ref{tab:qualshortresults} summarizes these results as well as the rating difference between both models and a symmetric 95\% confidence interval for these differences calculated with a two-tailed paired t-test.
+Fine-tuning led to a significant improvement in performance when full-body blanket occlusions were present (+0.20, \(p<0.02\)), but not when only half the body was occluded (+0.03, \(p<0.66\)).